Psycho Motel: History

 "They're quite different, because there are different singers on them.
 The first album we had a Norwegian guy called Solli who used to be with a band named 21 Guns.
 We did tour in Europe but he couldn't continue with us, because he had some personal stuff to take care of.
 He got divorced plus he lived in Norway, which is kind of difficult.
 So we had to find another singer.
 Then I found Andy, a young guy, 26 years old and we did the second album with him.
 He brought a more modern influence to the band.
 I was sort of doing a retro thing with my Hendrix and Zeppelin influences.
 On the first album with Solli, there was a more of a Robert Plant type vocal.
 The second album is more modern, because Andy was into Alice in Chains and Soundgarden so it made for a great blend.
 I really like the second album, although I've played the first album a couple of times and realized it's just as good."

 Quote from Adrian Smith, as quoted from the Welcome to the World album cover.

 After the release of Welcome To The World, Smith went to help on two albums and two tours with Bruce Dickinson.
 After this, they both re-joined Iron Maiden in 1999, and Psycho Motel split up.
 When asked if he would consider re-forming the band in 2001, he said that they had "no plans at the moment" but they would "possibly do some stuff next year".
 This has yet to happen with his continued success with Iron Maiden.

 In 2006, both albums were re-released, Welcome to the World was released with two bonus tracks, "Wait" and "Just Like A Woman".

 On an interview in 1996 Adrian confirmed Psycho Motel was formerly known as "Skeleton Crew".
 The band was a trio and Adrian was doing all the vocals.
 Shortly after the drummer quit, Solli was recruited along with Mike Sturgis.
 The name Psycho Motel came from a previous demo.

+In an interview with eonmusic in 2025, Adrian said that he regretted not touring with the 1997 version of the band.